alex-kabin/tray-monitor/README.md

 where `URL` is url of the health endpoint, and `Period` is polling period (in TimeSpan format)

 After successful start there will be lamp icon in the system tray with health status (GREEN - up, RED - down) or error mark.
 Tray icon has context menu with log view option to diagnose problems.

+#### How to use PerformanceCounter monitor:
+Start TrayMonitor from command line (or shortcut link) with arguments:

+    -c -s Sensor.PerfCounter.PerfCounterSensor,Sensor.PerfCounter "Period=1000" "Category=Processor" "Counter=% Processor Time" "Instance=_Total" -i TrayMonitor.Indicators.GraphTrayIndicator,TrayMonitor

+where `Category`, `Counter`, `Instance` make up performance counter (see docs on Windows Performance Counters), and `Period` is polling period (in milliseconds)

 #### How to make custom Sensor or Indicator:
 * You can implement your custom sensor by subclassing `Sensor.Core.SensorBase` class